Two hardest months in Jans and my life just passed and it was the shortest summer we ever had

-Now I feel that I am entering the second phase where I need to empty my head and start getting used to our new life.
+It was simply not possible to handle all at once.
+And now I feel like entering the second phase of being where i need to empty my head and start to get used to our new life.

-We truly enjoy our meal times together, watching movies, and chatting.
-Spending all day in the hospital with Jan involves tooth brushing in the evenings and washing Jan’s body with cold water when he feels too hot
+Spending all day in the hospital with Jan involves the tooth brushing in the evenings and washing Jans body with cold water when he feels too hot